 Yes, if you like to ride your bike.
+It is a short ride from the stables to a tack store, Dunkin Donuts, a lunch place, feed store, and the Global show grounds.
 You may also keep a bike at the stables for use as your daily transportation if close enough to your house.
 We recommend you have a lock to secure when away from the stables.